 IBNA’s efforts to connect with the current owner to learn about any plans for ‘The Triangle’ have been unsuccessful.

-In response to IBNA request to make our neighborhood streets safer, SFMTA plans to execute a “Quick Build” project around the curve along Hunter’s Point Boulevard between Evans and Innes.
+In response to IBNA request to make our neighborhood streets safer, SFMTA plans to execute a “Quick Build” traffic calming project from Evans and Jennings, around the curve along Hunter’s Point Boulevard between Evans and Innes, and down Innes to Donohue.
 As noted by SFMTA in the Bayview Quick-Build Factsheet of April 2020 about the Evans, Hunters Point Boulevard, and Innes Avenue corridor, “over the past five years there have been 22 reported traffic collisions that resulted in injury.
 In October 2019, a traffic collision on Evans Avenue resulted in a fatality.
 Unsafe speeds, turns, or lane changes accounted for 60% of injury collisions along the project area.
 Quick-build projects aim to reduce the risk of traffic-related injuries or deaths.”

 ③ Innes Avenue and Griffith Street

 Since 2014, the San Francisco Recreation and Park Department (RPD) has owned the Historic Boatyard east of Innes and Griffith: 1.5 acres of waterfront land, an additional 1.83 acres underwater, and the Shipwright’s Cottage at 900 Innes.
 IBNA has a long commitment to the Historic Boatyard and 900 Innes becoming a park.
 In 1999 IBNA members conceived a large a waterfront park in our community as part of the Recreation and Parks Department “Dream Park” planning process and has continued to lead the effort to make the Shipwrights Cottage San Francisco Landmark #250, acquire the Historic Boatyard, and develop the park ever since.

 The land is undergoing two processes, environmental cleanup and park design.